itsbunkie/homework-4-JS/Readme.md

 ## 2. Edge-Case Tests You Ran

-List actual tests you performed, what you expected, and what happened.

 | 1 | Entered `0` as a guess | Rejected, no guess used ||

 | 2 | Entered `101` as a guess | Rejected, no guess used ||